CLIMATE CHANGE AND GREENHOUSE GAS EMISSIONS

 In January 2015, Iberdrola joined the CEO Climate Leadership Group, set up as part of the Davos World Economic Forum.
 The Company undertook to work together with the other companies in 2015 to limit global warming to 2ºC and present real and tangible solutions to keep fighting against climate change.
 Iberdrola believes that cooperation between companies and political decision-makers is crucial, not to mention efforts by the private sector to decarbonise the economy.

 Iberdrola presented its Climate Change Manifest in Paris in 2015.
 This set out the company's commitments and actions to combat global warming: achieving a 30% reduction in the intensity of its emissions by 2020 and a 50% reduction by 2030, as compared with the emissions of the year 2007.

 The policies implemented to combat climate change have had an impact on electric utility management, because since emissions trading came into force, a new factor was introduced to electricity generation costs: the cost of CO2 Nota emissions.

 CERTIFICATION OF THE NATIONAL REGISTER OF CARBON FOOTPRINT

-Iberdrola has been registered in the National Register of Carbon Footprint, Compensation and Carbon Dioxide Absorption Projects of the Spanish Ministry of Agriculture, Food and the Environment.
+Iberdrola has been registered in the National Register of Carbon Footprint, Compensation and Carbon Dioxide Absorption Projects of the Spanish Ministry for Ecological Transition in the categories of CALCULO y REDUZCO.
 This certification seal was created with a two-fold purpose: to help organisations demonstrate their participation in the register and to show the effort of these organisations in combatting climate change.